Procedural Pretraining: Warming Up Language Models with Abstract Data: Introduction

-\textbf{(3)~Localising transferable pretrained information.} (Section~\ref{sec:partial_transfer_semantic}).
-We explore in depth the localisation of useful pretrained information.
-We find that the attention layers are more important for structured, language-free domains like code-only data, while MLP layers mostly help with natural language.
-These results are intriguing because MLPs are believed to store factual knowledge in LLMs \citep{dong2025attention,geva2020transformer,xu2025filtering} which procedural data cannot directly provide.
-On datasets containing both natural language and structured data such as \textsc{CodeParrot} (\textit{documented} code) and \textsc{DeepMind-Mathematics} (\textit{informal} mathematics), both types of layers prove equally important (see Figure~\ref{fig:teaser} right).
+\textbf{(3)~Localising transferable pretrained information} (Section~\ref{sec:partial_transfer_semantic}).
+We localise useful procedurally-pretrained information for each domain.
+We find that the attention layers are more important for structured, language-free domains like pure code, while MLP layers help natural language more.
+The latter is intriguing because MLPs are believed to store factual knowledge in LLMs \citep{dong2025attention,geva2020transformer,xu2025filtering} which procedural data cannot directly provide.
+On data containing both natural language and structured data such as \textsc{CodeParrot} (\textit{documented} code) and \textsc{DeepMind-Mathematics} (\textit{informal} mathematics), both components are important (Figure~\ref{fig:teaser} right).

 \textbf{(4) Combining the benefits of different forms of procedural data} (Section~\ref{sec:mixture}).
 We explore two techniques and obtain promising results by either pretraining on a mixture of data types, or surgically combining weights of several pretrained models.
 This lays out several directions for future work.